ChristofSchwarz/qseok_on_minikube/README.md

  - Oracle VirtualBox 5.2 or later from https://www.virtualbox.org/ or an alternative hypervisor
  - Vagrant 2.2 or later from https://www.vagrantup.com/ <br/>(Note if prompted where to install leave the default C:\HarshiCorp\Vagrant to avoid issues later !)

-After you downloaded (and unzipped) this git, open a Command Prompt and navigate to this folder.
-We start based on a Ubuntu Xenial base box and then provision what is stated in the <a href="Vagrantfile">Vagrantfile</a> file and the /sh subfolder
+After you downloaded this git
+ * unzip it into a new folder
+ * open a Command Prompt and
+ * navigate to the folder where you unzipped it
+ * put your Qlik Sense site license (JWT key) into the text file **./api/sitelicense.txt** (file in the relative folder)
+ * start the provisioning with this command
 ```
 vagrant up
 ```
 This takes up to 2 hours to finish.
-It deploys keycloak and waits for the qliksense deployment to finish, even the license will be set which you can provide as a text file in the folder /yaml/license.txt.
+It starts and completely configures an Ubuntu Linux.
+All the shell scripts found in <a href="sh">/sh</a> will be executed.
+It deploys docker, minikube, keycloak and waits for the qliksense deployment to finish, even the license will be set.

 To bash into your new Ubuntu box you simply can use
 ```